knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 Regardless of the method used, when you submit a PR, a live preview link will be available in a comment on the PR.

-## Use the Docker container
+## (Option 1): Use the Docker container

+You can use [Docker Desktop](https://www.docker.com/products/docker-desktop) or any docker engine supported for your operating system that is compatible with the `docker` CLI, for example [colima](https://github.com/abiosoft/colima).

+### Live preview

-To start the live preview, run the following script.
+To start the live preview, from any directory run the following script.
 ```
 ./hack/docker/run.sh
 ```